HugoMartel/JSA-Website/README.md

 ## Site usage

 The server uses markdown files to store articles and display them dynamically.
-Articles can be added using the `/api/posts_admin` location.
+A small API is available to list members of the association or get a list of the available posts.

-The API has 5 functions for posts manipulation:
+The API has 2 functions for now:

-- list

-- enable

-- disable

-- add
+- /api/bureau/ : GET

-- remove
+- /api/posts_admin/ : POST

 Example python scripts to call the API can be found in the `./scripts/` folder.